vtam2012/face-recognition-brain-api/README.md

 3. Run npm start

 ### Note:
 You must add your own API key in the controllers/image.js file to connect to Clarifai API.
-(Replace 'YOUR_API_KEY_HERE' with your apiKey)
+(Replace 'process.env.API_CLARIFAI' with your own apiKey)

 You can generate a Clarifai API key [here](https://www.clarifai.com/)

 ** Make sure you use postgreSQL instead of mySQL for this code base.
+Furthermore, you must also configure the connection to your database in the server.js file.